 Please complete the University of Pennsylvania Certification Form for English Fluency for Undergraduate Instructional Personnel here.

-If you are a non-native speaker with proof of English fluency (i.e. a 27/30 on the speaking section of the TOEFL iBT), you may request that our department complete a Certification Form on your behalf at this link: ITA Fluency Certificate Request.
+If you are a non-native speaker with proof of English fluency (i.e. a 27/30 on the speaking section of the TOEFL iBT), you must request that our department complete a Certification Form on your behalf at this link: ITA Fluency Certificate Request.